wylayy/simple-portfolio/README.md

 **Made with ❤️ using Next.js**

-For questions or support, check the documentation files or open an issue.
+For questions or support, open an issue.